Last Updated on 03/04/2026

 The Importance of Contextual Backlinks

 As I said, using contextual backlinks helps increase your organic traffic by helping your website rank higher in search engine results pages (SERPs).
-As a result, more people will visit your website and stay there longer, reading what you say about a topic (content marketing).
+As a result, more people will visit your website and stay longer, reading your content about a topic (content marketing).

 Benefits of Contextual Backlinks